twanman1412/tmux-compose/README.md

 **Shell keybind not working:**
 - Verify tmux prefix key (default: Ctrl+B)
 - Check keybind configuration in tmux-compose.json
+- Note: Shell and restart keybinds currently only work in window mode, not pane mode

 **Missing dependencies:**
 - Run the installer again to check requirements